craftcms/docs/docs/nitro/2.x/commands.md

 ## `php`

-Execute PHP commands in a sites container.
+Execute a PHP command in a site’s container.

 ```
 nitro php -i